College of Letters & Science

-To be accepted as a major in international studies, a student must complete (or be in progress of completing) prerequisite course work and file major declaration and student information forms with the IS advisor.
+To be accepted as a major in international studies, a student must have a GPA of 2.0 both in the major and overall, must complete (or be in progress of completing) prerequisite coursework, and file major declaration form with an International Studies advisor.
 While there is no deadline for declaring the major, students are advised to declare the major by the end of the sophomore year and/or before studying abroad.

 The following courses are prerequisites for declaring the international studies major.
-A student must complete or be progressing toward completion of these requirements before the major can be declared:
+A student must make good progress toward completion of these requirements before the major can be declared:

-1. Intl St 101 Introduction to International Studies (fall semesters only)
+1. Introduction to International Studies (Intl St 101)

 3. Complete fifth-semester college course in a foreign language.
 This requirement must be completed before graduation.